srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     This will take a few minutes to run.
 You will see output as each step completes.

-### Exercise 2: Enable Azure Security Center for IoT Hub
+### Exercise 2: Enable Azure Defender for IoT Hub

-Azure Security Center for IoT enables you to unify security management and enable end-to-end threat detection and analysis across hybrid cloud workloads and your Azure IoT solution.
+Azure Defender for IoT enables you to unify security management and enable end-to-end threat detection and analysis across hybrid cloud workloads and your Azure IoT solution.

-Azure Security Center for IoT is composed of the following components:
+Azure Defender for IoT is composed of the following components:

 * IoT Hub integration
 * Device agents (optional)
 * Send security message SDK
 * Analytics pipeline

-#### Task 1: Enable Azure Security Center for IoT
+#### Task 1: Enable Azure Defender for IoT

-In this task, you will enable **Azure Security Center for IoT** for your IoT Hub.
+In this task, you will enable **Azure Defender for IoT** for your IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.